Abdillahi-A/Linear-Regression-Predicting-House-Prices/README.md

 ## Goal:
-In this project we will be working the Boston House Price data set.
+In this project we will be working the [Boston House Price dataset](https://www.kaggle.com/vikrishnan/boston-house-prices).
 We will create a linear model that will predict the median value of a home given a set of features.

 This data set contains the following features: